 Support for Intel® PROSet and Intel® Advanced Network Services (Intel® ANS) provides information on adapters with full support for Windows* 7 and later.

-Intel® PRO/100 Adapters and PRO/1000 adapters that plug into PCI or PCI-X* slots do not support Intel® ANS teaming in any Windows versions later than Windows Vista* and Windows Server* 2008.
+Intel® PRO/100 Adapters and PRO/1000 adapters that plug into PCI or PCI-X* slots don't support Intel® ANS teaming in any Windows versions later than Windows Vista and Windows Server 2008.

 Some advanced features, including hardware offloading, are automatically disabled when non-Intel adapters are team members to assure a common feature set.

-TCP Offload Engine (TOE) enabled devices cannot be added to a team and do not display in the list of available adapters.
+TCP Offload Engine (TOE) enabled devices can't be added to a team and don't display in the list of available adapters.

 Microsoft Windows Server 2012* NIC teaming

 Windows Server 2012 adds support for NIC teaming, also known as Load Balancing and Failover (LBFO).
-Intel ANS teaming and VLANs are not compatible with Microsoft LBFO teams.
+Intel ANS teaming and VLANs aren't compatible with Microsoft LBFO teams.
 Intel® PROSet blocks a member of an LBFO team from being added to an Intel ANS team or VLAN.
-Do not add a port that is part of an Intel ANS team or VLAN to an LBFO team.
+Don't add a port that is part of an Intel ANS team or VLAN to an LBFO team.
 Adding a port can cause system instability.

-If you use an Intel ANS team member or VLAN in an LBFO team, do the following procedure to restore your configuration:
+If you use an Intel ANS team member or VLAN in an LBFO team, use the following procedure to restore your configuration: